MudroadWhite/Neo-Principia/README.md

 Current plan: during formalization, we're gathering a lot of exceptional mathematical treatments than the usual math you can see in typical textbooks.
 For example, functions are not defined by lambda calculus, multiple definitions are being used for a single concept, etc..
 The most ideal formalization to Principia should give a formal model for it, but we're currently just trying to validate the propositions within Rocq, **before chapter 14**.

 ## How deep can you formalize?
-Below are some technical aspects arisen from this project.
 - This project is **not** going to give a formal model to Principia, as explained above.
 - Distinguish between `forall x y, P x y` and `forall x, forall y, P x y` is currently **on plan**.
 - Limiting parameter's "type"(orders)s for a function is currently **partially supported**, by only writing them as a header in each of the chapters.